CatimaLoyalty/HacktoberfestActivityLog/README.md

 ## Rules
 - Do not translate Catima using Google Translate.
 That creates more work for me, not less.
 - Try to put some actual effort in your contribution.
-Contributions that are obviously just rushed are considered spam.
+Contributions that are obviously just rushed are considered spam. **This means you have to translate more than just 1 sentence and you are not allowed to submit translations that fail Weblate checks.
+I can't believe this needs saying, but apparently it does this year.**
 - Max 1 translation PR per translator (we want to make sure that the Hacktoberfest team won't consider this repo "spammy", everyone's work should count because it's extremely helpful!)

 Breaking the rules WILL end in your PR being marked as spam.
 This could cause you to get disqualified from Hacktoberfest **forever**.